Seiffertx/segredoArt/index.md

 # Log4J -> CVE-2021-44228
-    Versions: All versions from 2.0-beta9 to version 2.16
+    Versions: All versions from 2.0-beta9 to 2.16

 CVE-2021-44228 or Log4Shell is a vulnerability found in the Java library with the maximum criticality score of CVSS 10/10.
 The library named Log4j got this rating because besides being very popular, it grants access to Remote Code Execution (RCE).